 If there was something you could do to lose weight, beat fatigue, and even look younger, you would do it, right?
 And what if that something was free and took almost no effort on your part?
 Would I have your attention then?
-If so, you’ll want to read on, because that little weight loss secret and overall health saver comes in the form of—drum roll please—water, and we’ve got a one week hydration challenge to make sure you’re getting enough of it.
+If so, you’ll want to read on, because that little weight loss secret and overall health saver comes in the form of—drum roll please—water, and we’ve got a 7-day hydration challenge to make sure you’re getting enough of it.

 I know, I know, you’ve heard it a million times before, right?
 “Drink plenty of water” may have become a health and fitness platitude, but it’s for a good reason: water is the best and cheapest way to improve your health, lose weight and just feel better.
 There are so many benefits of drinking more water, including the following: